NAEP Survey Data

 The Nation’s Report Card includes survey data from students and teachers providing valuable insights about students’ academic experiences both inside and outside of school.

-A Snapshot on the Student Experience in 2022
+A Snapshot on the Student Experience

 Students who are lower-performing are less likely to see themselves as able to make a difference in their community, compared to higher-performing students.
 Lower-performing students are also less likely to believe their civics schoolwork helps them understand what is happening in the world (30%), compared to higher-performing students (43%).
 Read more. |